liang767339/storify/CONTRIBUTING.md

 Pull requests are great, but we accept all kinds of other help if you like.
 Such as

 - Improve the documentation.
-[Submit documentation](https://github.com/QuakeWang/ossify/tree/main/docs) updates, enhancements, designs, or bug fixes, and fixing any spelling or grammar errors will be very much appreciated.
+[Submit documentation](https://github.com/QuakeWang/storify/tree/main/docs) updates, enhancements, designs, or bug fixes, and fixing any spelling or grammar errors will be very much appreciated.
 - Submitting bug reports.
-To report a bug or a security issue, you can [open a new GitHub issue](https://github.com/QuakeWang/ossify/issues/new).
+To report a bug or a security issue, you can [open a new GitHub issue](https://github.com/QuakeWang/storify/issues/new).

 ## License

-ossify uses the [Apache 2.0 license](https://github.com/QuakeWang/ossify/blob/main/LICENSE) to strike a balance between open contributions and allowing you to use the software however you want.
+storify uses the [Apache 2.0 license](https://github.com/QuakeWang/storify/blob/main/LICENSE) to strike a balance between open contributions and allowing you to use the software however you want.

 ## Getting Started